sasdallas/reduceOS/README.md

 # Known Bugs
-- **Severe:** `liballoc` is super buggy, but so is the current memory implementation.
-In other words: memory bad (upd: unsure if bug with liballoc/my wrappers, or with ext2?)
+- ext2 driver does not work, crashes liballoc (verified this is ext2's fault)
+- Running `test liballoc` 3 times causes system freeze, however I believe this is a bug with my terminal graphics and not liballoc
 - **Severe:** System calls not working.
 - **Unsure:** System crashes multiple times when trying to detect VBE modes, but eventually gets it?
 Unsure if bug with QEMU or code (temporary fix: auto uses 1024*768)
 - Bitmaps can only be displayed at a max of 764 (you can load a 1024x768 image and it will work, but it will only display up to 764 lines).